Humberto Aguirre Doolan

 Humberto Aguirre Doolan (1 August 1908 – 25 February 1983) was a Chilean agronomist and politician, member of the Radical Party.
 He served as deputy (1949–1953), senator (1953–1973), and minister of state in the governments of Gabriel González Videla and Alfredo Duhalde Vásquez.

 Family and studies

 Born in Punta Arenas to Luis Aguirre Cerda (of Basque descent, brother of President Pedro Aguirre Cerda) and Flora Doolan McGregor (of Irish descent).
 He studied at the Instituto Nacional and the Internado Nacional Barros Arana (INBA), and graduated as an agronomist from the University of Chile in 1930.

 He married Rosa Elena Charlín Aguirre (three children).
-Later he married writer and poet María Elvira Piwonka Moreno, daughter of former deputy and minister Alfredo Piwonka Gilabert.
+Later he married writer and poet María Elvira Piwonka, daughter of former deputy and minister Alfredo Piwonka.

 Professional career

 He joined the Caja de Crédito Agrario in 1931 as appraisal inspector, later working in the Commercial Section.
 He headed agricultural agencies in Puerto Montt, La Serena and Chillán, and in 1937 became head of the Commercial Section in Santiago.
 He retired in 1949 after serving as executive vice president of the institution.
 He also held private-sector roles: director of Industria Maderera A. Figueroa S.A.
 (1938), chairman of the board of insurer Lloyd de Chile (1943) and chairman of “Vinex” (Vinos de Chile) in 1944.